LainMcGrath/Enigma/README.md

 Rake file with 100% coverage

 Version Control - 3.5
-62 commits
+67 commits
-15 pull requests (maybe more if I can figure out decrypt runner!)
+16 pull requests
 Commits do not include multiple pieces of functionality Commits have clear messaging